dieterich-lab/PETGUI/README.md

 3. Input training parameters (small training data found in [data](/data/yelp_review_polarity_csv.tar.gz)), e.g.: ![Bildschirmfoto vom 2023-01-23 11-50-02](https://user-images.githubusercontent.com/47433679/214032245-2f29ddd4-2bb5-4238-82eb-e311fd44e2a3.png)

+* Make sure to include underscore character: "\_" when defining your templates, such that it acts as a placeholder.
+E.g.: "It was \_ ." will become "It was verbalizer1." and "It was verbalizer2.", where verbalizer1 & verbalizer2 denote two verbalized labels (for example bad & good)
-More templates or more verbalizers could be added by using the "+" button.
+* More templates or more verbalizers can be added by using the "+" button.
 If you don't need it anymore, you can use the "-" button to delete it.

 4. Training should start and finish in new window: ![Bildschirmfoto vom 2023-01-23 11-54-02](https://user-images.githubusercontent.com/47433679/214032285-5865ae18-8924-4aae-bfaf-fd59d03a0ec3.png)